ekaterina-fomenko/text-editor/README.md

 *Optional* (not yet implemented):

+* Add "New file" option in drop down menu
 * Multi-lines comments
 * Dialog box with asking if user wants to save file before exit
 * Line numbers